r-token/the-golden-hurricast/src/pages/2020-10-04-hurricane-reigns-orlando/index.md

 <br />

-* Before yesterday, UCF had the second-longest active home winning streak at twenty-one games straight (Clemson has the longest).
+* Before yesterday, UCF had the second-longest active home winning streak at twenty-one straight games (Clemson has the longest).
 UCF's last home loss?
-Way back in 2016, *to Tulsa*, when the Golden Hurricane came to Orlando and beat them by 15.
+Way back in 2016, *to Tulsa*, when the Golden Hurricane came to town and beat them by 15.

 * Tulsa's defense held UCF's offense to fewer than thirty points for just the third time in their last forty-three games.

 * TU has now beaten UCF four straight times, including eight of their last nine matchups.
 Tulsa leads the all time series nine to three.

-* This was Tulsa's first win against an AP top-15 team since 1991, and as previously mentioned, our first true road ranked win since beating #12 Arkansas in 1976.
+* This was Tulsa's first win against an AP top-15 team since 1991 and, as previously mentioned, our first true road ranked win since beating #12 Arkansas in 1976.

 It is truly a time for celebration.